29 Southwestern Decorating Ideas for 2025

 Image courtesy of Emily Henry Interiors

 Woven baskets have been a staple in southwestern design for centuries.
-These beautiful and functional pieces are aesthetically pleasing and serve a practical purpose in storing and transporting goods.
+These beautiful and functional pieces are both aesthetically pleasing and serve a practical purpose, storing and transporting goods efficiently.

-Using natural materials like straw, reed, and yucca gives woven baskets a rustic charm that perfectly complements the warm and earthy tones commonly found in southwestern decor.
-Additionally, incorporating woven baskets into your design can add texture and depth to a room, creating a cozy and inviting atmosphere.
+Using natural materials like straw, reed, and yucca lends woven baskets a rustic charm that perfectly complements the warm, earthy tones commonly found in southwestern décor.
+Additionally, incorporating woven baskets into your design can add texture and depth to a room, creating a cozy and inviting aesthetic.

 Southwest Interior Design